The Many Faces of Visual Kei in Japanese Metal

 The Human Rainbow Spectrum

 Oshare kei is one of the two most common forms of visual kei present today.
 The style has snowballed in popularity since the early 2000s, and can be described as pretty-boy bands with an emphasis on trendy fashion.
 These bands tend to be incredibly colorful, though this isn't always the case and the amount of color in these bands' attire can vary greatly.
-As you could probably expect, this style never really caught on with the visual kei bands playing metal in Japan, though a few examples do exist, such as NoGoD who have bounced around many visual kei styles while playing a mixture of hard rock and power metal.
-NoGoD are about as visually extreme as Oshare kei can possibly get.
-There were metal bands who played a role in influencing what eventually became Oshare kei, mostly by being incredibly colorful rather than through possessing any type of a trendy fashion sense.
+As you could probably expect, this style never really caught on with the visual kei bands playing metal in Japan, the closest example I can think of is NoGoD who have bounced around many visual kei styles while playing a mixture of hard rock and power metal, but even then they're not quite proper Oshare kei.
+There were metal bands who played a role in influencing what eventually became Oshare kei, mostly by being incredibly colorful rather than through possessing any type of a trendy fashion sense, and even then, many also lacked the happy go lucky music associated with the style.
 Don't expect this to be a sub-scene that takes off in Japanese metal anytime soon, though stranger things have happened.

 The Scary Kid